kaalam/document.source/kaalam/_posts/2018-10-3-what_is_kaalam.ai.md

 ---
 layout: post
 title: What Is kaalam.ai?
-description: The Mangrove Forest Explained
+description: The mangrove forest vision on building a community
-image: assets/images/pic02.jpg
+image: assets/images/top_kaalam.jpg
 ---

 <h2>What is kaalam.ai?</h2>